To submit your Community Event, click here.

 This project is funded by the Butte County Department of Behavioral Health and Mental Health Services Act (MHSA)

-There are homeless services at the new Chico VA Outpatient Clinic
+There are homeless veteran services at the new Chico VA Outpatient Clinic

 1601 Concord Avenue, Chico, CA 95928